 Jalview allows the current sequence alignments to be saved to file so they can be restored at a later date, passed to colleagues or analysed in other programs.
-From the alignment window menu select $File \Rightarrow Save \ As$ and a dialog box will appear (Figure 1.12).
+From the alignment window menu select $File \Rightarrow Save \ As$ and a dialog box will appear (Figure 1.13).
 You can navigate to an appropriate directory in which to save the alignment.
 Jalview will remember the last filename and format used to save (or load) the alignment, enabling you to quickly update the file after editing by using the $File \Rightarrow Save$ entry.

-Jalview offers several different formats in which an alignment can be saved.
+Jalview o ers several di erent formats in which an alignment can be saved.
 The jalview format is the only one which will preserve the colours, groupings and similar information in the alignment.
-The other formats produce text files containing just the sequences with no visualization information, although some allow limited annotation and sequence features to be stored (e.g. AMSA).
-Unfortunately only Jalview can read Jalview files.
-The $File \Rightarrow Output\ To\ Textbox$ menu option allows the alignment to be copied and pasted into other documents or web servers.
+The other formats produce text-les containing just the sequences with no visualization information, although some allow limited annotation and sequence features to be stored (e.g. AMSA).
+Unfortunately only Jalview can read Jalview-les.
+The File-Output To Textbox menu option allows the alignment to be copied and pasted into other documents or web servers.

-Figure 1.12: Saving alignments in Jalview to disk
+Figure 1.13: Saving alignments in Jalview to disk